 - Small bunch of flat leaf parsley roughly chopped

-- 250 g c.9 oz seitan, cut into bite-sized chunks (or use vegan sausages)
+- 250 g seitan or vegan sausages cut into bite-sized chunks

 - 2 large tomatoes thickly sliced

-- 2 tbsp ras el hanout - any of the three blends will work
+- 2 tablespoon ras el hanout any of the three blends will work

 - Layer your vegetables, beginning with the ones which will take the longest to cook at the bottom, and ending with the quickest-cooking ones on top.
 I.E. potato (coated in the onion, garlic, and oil), carrot, lemon, half of the parsley, and the pumpkin.